janosgyerik/software-construction-notes/checklists/ch24-refactoring.md

 - Inheritance hierarchies have to be modified in parallel

 - Related data items that are used together are not organized into classes

 - A routine uses more features of another class than of its own class

 - A primitive data type is overloaded

-- A class doesn’t do very much
+- A class doesn't do very much

 - A chain of routines passes tramp data

-- A middle man object isn’t doing anything
+- A middle man object isn't doing anything

 - One class is overly intimate with another